mattbrock/k8s-minikube-eks/README.md

 ### Start Kubernetes cluster

-Ensure Docker is running, then start minikube:
+Ensure Docker is running (since minikube uses a Docker container for the cluster) then start minikube:

     minikube start